Barbara Goleman Senior High School: History and location

-In April 1995 the MDCPS school board died a proposed boundary for the school as too few students would be African-American.
+In April 1995, the MDCPS school board denied a proposed boundary for the school as too few students would be African-American.

 Layout

 Barbara Goleman Senior High has twelve buildings.
 Buildings 1, 2, 11, and 12 are stand-alone, whereas Buildings 3-10 are interconnected.
 Building 1 is the largest building in the school, as well as the only one with three floors, it is also referred to as the “regulars” building.
 It is located on the northern side of the school, directly opposite from Building 2, which houses administrative offices on the first floor, and the school's media center on the second floor.
 Building 3 is the auditorium, located to the south of Building 2.
 Buildings 4, 5, 7, 8, and 9 have a combined student capacity near that of Building 1, and are located on the south side of the campus.
 Most elective courses are located in Buildings 4 and 5, while most science courses are located in Buildings 8 and 9.
 Building 6 is the cafeteria.
 Building 10 is the Jorge O. BGHS's gym is named the Sotolongo Gymnasium, in honor of the school's founding principal.

 In addition to the original buildings, the school also had twenty-five portables located to the west of Building 1.
 These portables were commonly referred to as Building 11, although they were not one unified structure.
 The portables were inhabited by Hialeah Gardens High School rather than Barbara Goleman High School.
 Building 12 is commonly referred to as the "C" building, the modular, or the Cambridge/Capstone building.
 It is a modular building recently added to the school, just to the west of Buildings 8-9.

 As of 2017, the portables have been removed.